 The Food Safety Modernization Act (FSMA), the most sweeping reform of our food safety laws in more than 70 years, was signed into law by President Obama on January 4, 2011.
 FSMA aims to ensure the U.S. food supply is safe by shifting the focus from responding to contamination of the food supply to preventing it.
 The law applies to human food as well as to food for animals, including pets.
 FDA’s FSMA page contains complete information about the implementation of the law, and the intent of this page is to highlight the FSMA content that will be of most interest to manufacturers and distributors of animal food.
+Please go to the Safe Feed page for additional, specific information about the regulation of animal feed.

 The major elements of the law can be divided into five key areas: